palfiszabolcs/Price-Tracker/README.md

-This Android app automatically tracks curent prices on a given url.
+This Android app automatically tracks current prices on a given URL.

 Currently Supported Websites:
 Romanian: